prototypo/MovingMars/terminology.md

 ## Anglicised Basque

 TODO :) Basque is an extremely difficult language to learn because it is so different from most other languages.
-I chose this language and culture for the Founder specifically because of the isolation and difference.
+This language and culture was chosen for the Founder specifically because of the isolation and difference.

 # Notes